chromium/chromium/docs/updater/functional_spec.md

 [TOC]

 ## Metainstaller
-The metainstaller (UpdaterSetup) is a thin executable that contains a compressed copy of the updater as a resource, extracts it, and triggers installation of the updater / an app.
+The metainstaller (UpdaterSetup) is a small executable that contains a compressed copy of the updater as a resource, extracts it, and triggers installation of the updater / an app.
 The metainstaller is downloaded by the user and can be run from any directory.

+The size of the metainstaller is less than 1500KiB.

 The metainstaller may have a tag attached to it.
 The tag is a piece of unsigned data from which the metainstaller extracts the ID of the application to be